rizvancodes/cs50/project/README.md

 # index.html
 The homepage where links to the different calculators are included
 # extcert.html AND dip.html AND extdip.html
 The homepage where links to the different calculators are included.
-This page consists of
+This page consists of different numbers of dropdown selection boxes for the units as each qualification is a different size.

+The ext cert contains 4 units
+The dip contains 8 units
+The extdip contains 13 units

 ## static